systemd/mkosi/mkosi.md

 : Add `/etc/initrd-release` and `/init` to the image so that it can be used as an initramfs.

+`KernelModulesInitrd=`, `--kernel-modules-initrd=`

+: Enable/Disable generation of the kernel modules initrd when building a bootable image.
+Enabled by default.
+  If enabled, when building a bootable image, for each kernel that we assemble a unified kernel image for, we generate an extra initrd containing only the kernel modules for that kernel version and append it to the prebuilt initrd.
+This allows generating kernel indepedent initrds which are augmented with the necessary kernel modules when the UKI is assembled.
+By default all kernel modules and their required firmware files are included.

+`KernelModulesInitrdInclude=`, `--kernel-modules-initrd-include=`

+: Takes a list of regex patterns that specify modules to include in the kernel modules initrd.
+Patterns should be relative to the `/usr/lib/modules/<kver>/kernel` directory. mkosi checks for a match anywhere in the module path (e.g. "i915" will match against "drivers/gpu/drm/i915.ko") All modules that match any of the specified patterns are included in the kernel modules initrd.
+All module and firmware dependencies of the matched modules are included in the kernel modules initrd as well.

+`KernelModulesInitrdExclude=`, `--kernel-modules-initrd-exclude=`

+: Takes a list of regex patterns that specify modules to exclude from the kernel modules initrd.
+Behaves the same as `KernelModulesInitrdInclude=` except that all modules that match any of the specified patterns are excluded from the kernel modules initrd.
+This setting takes priority over `KernelModulesInitrdInclude=`.

 ### [Validation] Section

 `Checksum=`, `--checksum`